 Expressing and handling breast milk in hospital

-Congratulations on the birth of your baby.
-This information has been produced to help support you with breastfeeding your baby.
-You have been given this information because your baby is not yet breastfeeding effectively.
-As well as helping you with expressing we will support you to maximise your breast milk and help your baby and you to achieve effective breastfeeding.
+You have been given this leaflet because your baby is not yet breastfeeding effectively.
+As well as helping you with expressing, we will support you to maximise your breast milk.
+This can help you to achieve effective breastfeeding.

 How can I express breast milk?